RuralNative/RuralNative/README.md

 # Personal Projects

 Personal projects I proudly built or are currently developing are the following:

+## PHP Projects

 - 👨‍💻 Qttendance - PHP-based web application locally hosted for convenient attendance monitoring for organizations currently used by CPSU - Moises Padilla and San Isidro Academy

+## Android-based Projects

-- 👨‍💻 Handsy - a close-sourced mobile app that teaches Filipino Sign Language with the help of AI submitted for AppCon 2024
+- 👨‍💻 Handsy - an Android-based mobile application that teaches Filipino Sign Language with the help of AI submitted for AppCon 2024
+- 👨‍💻 Jettison - an Android-based mobile application that detects the presence and location of objects within an image or video through Artificial Intelligence.

 ## Personal Skillset